CtrlK

 Progressive Disclosure

-The skill is a monolithic wall of text with all threat categories inlined.
-The massive platform-specific threat detection lists (sections 1-9) should be in separate reference files.
-There's no clear navigation structure, and the single reference to CATALOG.md is unexplained.
+The skill is a monolithic wall of text with all threat categories inlined rather than organized into separate reference files.
+The extensive platform-specific threat catalogs (sections 1-9) should be in a separate reference document, with the main skill providing a concise overview and workflow.
+The reference to CATALOG.md is unexplained.

 1 / 3